vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Pay attention to JVM memory settings

-Elasticsearch can yield dramatic performance characteristics dependending on two primary memory settings: JVM heap space and the amount of memory left to the kernel page cache.
+Elasticsearch can yield dramatic performance characteristics depending on two primary memory settings: JVM heap space and the amount of memory left to the kernel page cache.
 I am not going to dive into these details here, because they are pretty well